FlossWare-Archives/scripts/README.md

 ##### Configuration

 As mentioned above, we use [Jenkins] (http://jenkins-ci.org).
-There is a "gotcha" you need to recognize:  [Jenkins] (http://jenkins-ci.org) not only builds, it is managing versioned files (like `pom.xml` or a spec file), but it is also publishing those changes back to a remote [Git] (http://git-scm.com) repository.
-Therefore, when it builds, you need to instruct [Jenkins] (http://jenkins-ci.org) to exclude changes from itself.
-If you do not, it will rev, commit, build checking repeat over and over again.
-To stop this, you must configure as follows:
+There is a "gotcha" you need to recognize:  [Jenkins] (http://jenkins-ci.org) not only builds and manages versioned files (like `pom.xml` or a spec file), but it also publishes those changes back to a remote [Git] (http://git-scm.com) repository.
+Therefore, when building, you need to instruct [Jenkins] (http://jenkins-ci.org) to exclude changes from itself.
+If you do not, it will rev, build, commit, checkin...repeat - over and over again.
+To avoid this, configure [Jenkins] (http://jenkins-ci.org) as follows:
 * Install the [Git Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) if not already installed.
-* Click on the Jenkins link (upper left) / Manage Jenkins / Configure System.
+* Click on the Jenkins link (upper left), then "Manage Jenkins" and "Configure System."
 * Navigate to the "Git plugin" section and provide values for "Global Config user.name Value" and "Global Config user.email Value."
-We opted to name our user name "jenkins"
+We opted to name our user name "jenkins."
 * Click the "Save" button.
-* For your [Jenkins] (http://jenkins-ci.org) job, choose it and click configure.
+* For your [Jenkins] (http://jenkins-ci.org) job, choose it and click "configure."
   * Navigate down to the "Source Code Management" section for [Git] (http://git-scm.com).
-  * Add an "Additional Behaviour" - specifically "Checkout to a specific local branch."
+  * Add two "Additional Behaviour" options:
+    * "Checkout to a specific local branch."
 For most cases use "master" as the branch name.
-  * Add an "Additional Behaviour" - specifically "Polling ignores commits from certain users."
-For the "Excluded Users" enter the name of the [Jenkins] (http://jenkins-ci.org) user you configured above for "Global Config user.name Value"
+    * "Polling ignores commits from certain users."
+For the "Excluded Users" enter the name of the [Jenkins] (http://jenkins-ci.org) user you configured above for "Global Config user.name Value."
   * Click the "Save" button.

 ##### FlossWare Scripts Job

 We presently do not yet have the capability to RPM-ify our scripts (this will be resolved in [Issue #30] (https://github.com/FlossWare/scripts/issues/30)).
 However, in [OpenShift] (https://www.openshift.com), we won't be able to install any RPM we generate and have to, instead, have a [Jenkins] (http://jenkins-ci.org) job that monitors our [Scripts Git Repo] (https://github.com/FlossWare/scripts.git) for changes to the master branch.
 Our job is entitled `Flossware-scripts` and it can be utilized by other jobs refering to the scripts in the form of `$WORKSPACE/../FlossWare-scripts/bash`.
 Below you will see how we execute the [FlossWare Scripts] (https://github.com/FlossWare/scripts).

 Additionally, you may want to consider installing the [Build Blocker Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Build+Blocker+Plugin) and block any of your jobs from building if a build of [FlossWare Scripts] (https://github.com/FlossWare/scripts) is executing.
-Please note, a build of [FlossWare Scripts] (https://github.com/FlossWare/scripts) may be misleading - we simply need the job to update (aka checkout the latest) when there are changes to the scripts.
+Please note, a build of [FlossWare Scripts] (https://github.com/FlossWare/scripts) may be misleading - we simply need the job to update (aka checkout the latest) when there are changes to the [scripts] (https://github.com/FlossWare/scripts).

 ##### OpenShift

 If you use a [Git] (http://git-scm.com) hosting service such as [GitHub] (https://github.com/), the [Jenkins] (http://jenkins-ci.org) `~/.ssh` directory is inaccessible as it's owned by root.
-If you want [Jenkins] (http://jenkins-ci.org) to affect change to your versioning files (`pom.xml` or spec file), you will need a way to provide an `SSH key` so commits can be automatically propogated back out.
-Presently we are defaulting to an `.ssh` directory in `${HOME}/app-root/runtime/.ssh`.
-Additionally, we've provided the script `bash/openshift/openshift-keygen.sh` that will create the aforementioned directory and setup a passwordless `SSH key`.
+If you want [Jenkins] (http://jenkins-ci.org) to affect change to your versioning files (`pom.xml` or spec file), you will need a way to provide an `SSH key` so commits can be automatically propogated back.
+Presently we are defaulting to an `SSH` directory at `${HOME}/app-root/runtime/.ssh`.
+Additionally, we've provided the script `bash/openshift/openshift-keygen.sh` that can create the aforementioned directory and setup a passwordless `SSH key`.
 You can then add the public key `${HOME}/app-root/runtime/.ssh/id_rsa.pub` to your [Git] (http://git-scm.com) hosting service.

 The [OpenShift] (https://www.openshift.com) script `bash/openshift/openshift-push-to-gitrepo.sh` will ensure that the `${HOME}/app-root/runtime/.ssh/id_rsa.pub` is used.